da Vinci Hysterectomy Surgery

 The Women's Centre for Well Being in The Woodlands, TX

-Dr. Gregory Eads specializes in minimally invasive hysterectomies to treat a variety of symptoms.
+Dr. Gregory Eads has extensive training and experience in minimally invasive (laparoscopic and hysteroscopic) surgery and specializes in minimally invasive hysterectomies to treat a variety of symptoms.
 If you have painful periods, heaving bleeding, cramps, pain during sex, or irregular periods, talk with an obgyn about your treatment options.
 A minimally invasive hysterectomy has many benefits compared to open or traditional laparoscopic hysterectomies.
-Schedule an appointment with the Women's Centre for Well Being in The Woodlands, TX today!
+Please call (832) 813-0979 to schedule an appointment with the Women's Centre for Well Being in The Woodlands, TX today!

 Learn about hysterectomy surgery for benign conditions and understand your options